Mumbles Lighthouse

 The tower has two tiers and initially two open coal fire lights were displayed.
 These open coal fire lights were difficult to maintain and were soon replaced by a single oil-powered light within a cast-iron lantern.

 In 1860, the oil-powered light was upgraded to a dioptric light and the Mumbles Battery, a fort that surrounds the tower, was built by the War Department.

 In 1905, an occulting mechanism, where the light was made to flash, was fitted.
 This was partially automated in 1934.

 By 1977, the cast-iron lantern had deteriorated beyond repair and was removed.
 A different lantern was added in 1987.

 In 1995, the main light was replaced and an array of solar panels and emergency monitoring equipment were added.

+In 2017, the lighthouse underwent further upgrades, including the installation of LED lanterns, improvements to the solar power system, and the replacement of all control and monitoring electronics.